minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 When providing endpoints for test retrieval, along with the general best practices regarding web application security, the following security and privacy guidelines should be followed:

 * Do not include any personally identifiable data in responses.
+* The app will not trust redirects.
+This means exact specification of endpoint urls, accurate to the point of trailing slashes and extensions.
-* The unique identifier of the test result MUST NOT be linkable to an individual citizen, pseudonymization is required
+* The unique identifier of the test result MUST NOT be linkable to an individual citizen, pseudonymization is required.
 * Tokens should have a limited lifetime, to mitigate against longer brute-force attacks against the token space.
 This limited lifetime should be communicated to the user (e.g. 'please enter this code in the CoronaTester app before ....)
+* Verification codes should have a very limited lifetime of a few minutes.
 * Properly secure endpoints against common attacks by implementing, for example, but not limited to, OWASP best practices.
-* Properly secure endpoints against DDOS attacks
+* Properly secure endpoints against DDOS attacks.
 * Properly secure endpoints against brute force attacks, for example by accepting a maximum number of attempts to provide a verificationCode
 * Do not log IP addresses for longer than necessary to perform normal opsec practices for preventing/combating abuse.
 * Do not store IP addresses alongside test results or user data.

 Note that this is not an extensive list and the provider is solely responsible for their own handling of the user's data according to its privacy policy.

 # Appendix 1: Example implementations of X509 CMS signing